Runtime-Terrorz/runtime-terrorz.github.io/index.md

 As we progress through the development of this web application, our vision for the layout of our application will reflect the following pages:

+- Sign in/Sign up Page
 - Landing Page
-- Sign in/Sign up Page
+- Add Order
 - Inventory Page
+- Low-Inventory Report Page
 - Edit Inventory
-- Add Order

 ### Sign in/Sign up Page